-Apartments.
-They are the bane of existence for those of us who love to decorate.
+Apartments are the bane of our existence for those of us who love to decorate.
 Living in a rental unit can severely limit your design options.
 So how do you give that small, generic space a dose of your personality?
 Fear not, we'll show you how to decorate to your heart's content without breaking the landlord's rules!

 Believe it or not, there are a number of tricks you can employ to bring your apartment to life.
 Let’s take a look at the most common issues facing apartment dwellers and solutions for each.
 Accomplish most of these fixes with little or no out-of-pocket expense.

 - Spice Up Boring White Walls With Fabric or Easy Artwork

 - Cover Your Windows by Hanging Curtains Without a Rod